See Press Release.

 More than 4 million people live within a day’s walk of Virunga National Park’s boundary.
 Most of these populations live in extreme poverty from years of conflict and state collapse.
 There is considerable pressure to generate revenue in the short term through the unsustainable and destructive use of the park’s resources (poaching and over-fishing, forest depletion for charcoal and habitat conversion to agricultural land).
 The park’s survival will therefore depend on the park management’s ability to provide more attractive economic alternatives through the sustainable use of the park’s resources.
 Water is one such resource which, if well managed, can provide large scale employment through the creation of an appropriate agricultural transformation industry, and consequently the intensification and optimization of land use outside the park.
 Multiple lines of research have all indicated that rural electrification offers one of the highest returns on investment when poverty reduction is the desired result.

 So what is the plan?
 It is a three-pronged approach to support the Park in perpetuity – Electricity, Tourism, and Private Sector Development through SME/Ag (Small and Medium-sized Enterprises and Agriculture) — for more detail watch this video of Emmanuel discussing the plan.
 Rarely in development and conservation are expectations and plans “over-delivered” upon – but that is exactly what de Merode has accomplished.

-We also saw the many challenges: Emmanuel has a full-on military presence; some lodges could not be used due to rebel activity; the charcoal production smoke-stacks could be seen as the rebel militia continued the very destructive, lucrative and illegal practice which fuels the constant civil unrest; etc. The Rangers and Emmanuel risk their lives protecting the park; over 150 rangers have died in the fight and Emmanuel himself was seriously injured in a shooting in 2014.
+There are, of course, many challenges: Emmanuel has a full-on military presence; some lodges can not always be used due to rebel activity; the rebel militia continue the very destructive, lucrative and illegal practice of charcoal production which fuels the constant civil unrest; etc. The Rangers and Emmanuel risk their lives protecting the park; over 160 rangers have died in the fight and Emmanuel himself was seriously injured in a shooting in 2014.